JoeBaxendale/JoeBaxendale/README.md

 Admiral repo : https://github.com/JoeBaxendale/admiralproject-group6v2 - Created 2020

+Our second major project was a timesheet dashboard system for Admiral.
+This would allow them to consolidate all timesheets into one centralised application with multiple access levels.
+Admins can assign contractors to different managers and change details about timesheets.
+Managers can approve and change details about timesheets.
+Contractors can submit timesheets for review and for Admiral to pay the contractors.

 Bird watching app repo : https://github.com/JoeBaxendale/ase-1819-wildlife-group2 - Created 2019

+My first university project, we were approached by a third party in order to create a mobile social media application for bird watchers to be able to upload sounds and pictures of birds for other to identify.
+Included in the application was an information page to enable users to identify the wildlife themselves.

 Bespoke discord bot created for personal server use : https://github.com/JoeBaxendale/FatBot - Originally Created 2019 and development restarted 2021

+A discord bot created to emulate a user taking up multiple discord slots in a channel.
+Used among friends and still currently in development.

 ### Contact Details: